Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Add_a_Storage_Node_to_the_Ceph_Cluster.md

-# Add a Ceph Node to the Ceph Cluster
+# Add a Storage Node to the Ceph Cluster

-> **NOTE:** This operation can be done to add more than one node at the same time.
+This operation can be done to add more than one node at the same time.

 ## Procedure